Remix the Poet

 [contact-form-7 id=”287″ title=”Contact Me”]

-My work as a poet and facilitator begins where I am based on Morecambe Bay, near Lancaster, UK, and spreads regionally, nationally and internationally.
+My work as a poet and facilitator begins where I am based on Morecambe Bay, between Lancaster and Kendal, in the UK, and spreads regionally, nationally and internationally.

 echo sounding